MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-remove.md

 ## Delete Event Hubs packages

-Use the **Delete** option after uninstalling Event Hubs on Azure Stack Hub, if would also like to remove the related installation packages.
+Use the **Delete** option after uninstalling Event Hubs on Azure Stack Hub, if you would also like to remove the related installation packages.

 ## Next steps